Critical configurations for three projective views: Preliminaries for the three-view case

-The issue of the residual is well known, and descriptions can be found in \cite[Section 15.3]{hartleyzisserman} , and, for a more reconstruction oriented angle, in \cite[Section 6]{HK}.
-In this section we will recall a key result by Hartley and Kahl \cite[Theorem 6.17]{HK}, although approached from a more algebraic setting; we also provide a few additional results on the residual in the case where the cameras are collinear.
+The issue of these ambiguous points is well-known, and descriptions can be found in \cite[Section 15.3]{hartleyzisserman}, and, for a more reconstruction-oriented angle, in \cite[Section 6]{HK}.
+In this section, we recall a key result by Hartley and Kahl \cite[Theorem 6.17]{HK}, although approached from a more algebraic setting; we also provide a few additional results on the ambiguous points in the case where the cameras are collinear.

-Not only does the paper \cite{Tomas} tell us that the multi-view ideal is generated by bilinear and trilinear forms, it also gives us a set of generators for the ideal: